KENSTONEJAY/Loading.../README.md

  "Great seats don't come cheap"

 ## Description
-TicketScalper is a user-based web application the enables the user to buy and sell tickeets to events created on the platform.
-This app allows one the make and participate in local and non-local events created on the platforms such as sporting events, concerts, performances, etc.
+	TicketScalper is a user-based event management and ticket exchange platform.
+Inspired by event services such as Stubhub, SeatGeek, and Eventbrite, TicketScapler allows the user to buy and sell tickets to local concerts, sporting events, and live performances.
+The service also allows the user to create and manage their own custom events and promote it to the platform's local audience.

 ## Table of Contents